arvidn/libtorrent/trunk/docs/dht_store.rst

 which this blob is stored is implied by the ``k`` argument.
 The key is the SHA-1 hash of the key (``k``).

+In order to support a single key being used to store separate items in the DHT, an optional ``salt`` can be specified in the ``put`` request of mutable items.
+If the salt entry is not present, it can be assumed to be an empty string, and its semantics should be identical as specifying a salt key with an empty string.
+The salt can be any binary string (but probably most conveniently a hash of something).
+This string is appended to the key, as specified in the ``k`` field, when calculating the key to store the blob under (i.e. the key ``get`` requests specify to retrieve this data).

+This lets a single entity, with a single key, publish any number of unrelated items, with a single key that readers can verify.
+This is useful if the publisher doesn't know ahead of time how many different items are to be published.
+It can distribute a single public key for users to authenticate the published blobs.

 The ``cas`` field is optional.
-If present it is interpreted as the sha-1 hash of the sequence number and ``v`` field that is expected to be replaced.
+If present it is interpreted as the sha-1 hash of the sequence number, ``v`` field and possibly the ``salt`` field, that is expected to be replaced.
 The buffer to hash is the same as the one signed when storing. ``cas`` is short for *compare and swap*, it has similar semantics as CAS CPU instructions.
 If specified as part of the put command, and the current value stored under the public key differs from the expected value, the store fails.
 The ``cas`` field only applies to mutable puts.
-If there is no current value, the ``cas`` field SHOULD be ignored, not preventing the put based on it.
+If there is no current value, the ``cas`` field SHOULD be ignored.
+A put operation should not be prevented based on the ``cas`` field if no value is currently present.

 Response: